 Most individuals, when dealing with insecurity, feel attacked by their partners.
 A lot of times, their defensive behavior is unwarranted because they have misconstrued what was being said to them.

 If you find yourself offering justifications for no reason or taking things personally, you need to sit with yourself and recalibrate.
 A lot of women say, “My partner makes me feel insecure with his taunts.”
 But is the offense you’re taking, actually being given?

 Maybe you’re reading into things because you are projecting your issues.
+Maybe because of the fact that you think you don’t look your best, you assume he’s making fun of you every time he tells you something about your appearance.
+Maybe because you don’t think you’re earning well enough, you take offense every time she mentions her brother who earns more than you.
 The question you should be asking yourself is, “Why am I so insecure in my relationship?”

 3. A need for constant attention

 Requiring or demanding attention constantly are unhealthy indicators of insecurity.
-Tracing their cause is very important for the long run.
+Tracing their cause is very important in the long run.